OpenMage/magento-lts/README.md

 _If you rely on those modules you can reinstall them with composer:_
 - `Mage_PageCache`: `composer require openmage/module-mage-pagecache`
-- `M1 default themes`: `composer require openmage/module-m1-default-themes`
+- `Legacy frontend themes`: `composer require openmage/legacy-frontend-themes`

 ### Between OpenMage 19.4.18 / 20.0.16 and 19.4.19 / 20.0.17